Integration of Axxon Next and SureView Immix video surveillance systems

 February 25, 2017

-Axxon Next is the product of Russian company ITV, enabling easily scalable surveillance systems of any complexity to be built and supporting more than 6,000 IP devices.
+Axxon Next is the product, enabling easily scalable surveillance systems of any complexity to be built and supporting more than 6,000 IP devices.

 “SureView is very popular in Great Britain.
 To strengthen their position on the video surveillance market the developers of Axxon Next decided to make a cunning strategic move by integrating; they outsourced fulfilment of the order to EDISON Software Development Company.
 Development and debugging of the plugin took 316 man-hours.”